 ©iStock.com/panom

 Other differences between male and female mosquitoes exist in their personalities and roles.
-Females, as a result of their need to take in human blood, are usually found around human beings.
+Females, as a result of their need to take in a blood meal, are usually found around humans and animals.
 This means that female mosquitoes most likely make those noises that irritate your ear at night.
-On the other hand, male mosquitoes are out on their own, away from humans, except when mating with females.
+On the other hand, male mosquitoes are often out on their own, away from humans, except when mating with females.

-The singular role of the male mosquito is to release the sperm during mating with the females.
-The females have the more complex roles of developing, fertilizing and laying eggs.
+The singular role of the male mosquito is to release sperm during mating with the females.
+The females have the more complex roles of developing, fertilizing, and laying eggs.

 Both female and male mosquitoes have pretty much the same lifecycle from egg to the pupae stage.
 However, once they become adults, the females generally live longer.
-Male mosquitoes usually live for just a week or under a week, and then they are gone.
+Male mosquitoes usually live for just a week or less, and then they die.
 Their entire lifespan generally consists of finding mating partners.

 On the other hand, female mosquitoes can live as long as four weeks, with some even living for a couple of months.
 They need the extra time to produce and lay their eggs.